Steve Harvey: Early career and comedy

-1990–2009; Move to television and film
+1990–2009: Move to television and film

 Harvey was a finalist in the Second Annual Johnnie Walker National Comedy Search performing on April 16, 1990, eventually leading to a long stint as host of It's Showtime at the Apollo, succeeding Mark Curry in that role.
-His success as a stand-up comedian led to a starring role on the short-lived ABC series Me and the Boys in 1994.
-He would later star on the WB network show The Steve Harvey Show, which ran from 1996 to 2002.
+Harvey's success as a stand-up comedian led to a starring role on the short-lived ABC series Me and the Boys in 1994.
+He would later star on The WB network show The Steve Harvey Show, which ran from 1996 to 2002.
 While popular, the show never achieved critical acclaim outside of the African-American community.

 In 1997, Harvey continued his work in stand-up comedy, performing on the Kings of Comedy tour along with Cedric the Entertainer, D.L.
 Hughley, and Bernie Mac.
 The tour became the highest grossing comedy tour in history, grossing $18 million its first year and $19 million its second.
 The comedy act would later be put together into a film by Spike Lee called The Original Kings of Comedy.
-That title was also used as the name of his comedy and variety television show (later renamed Steve Harvey's Big Time Challenge), which aired on The WB network from 2003 until 2005.
+That title was also used as the name of Harvey's comedy and variety television show (later renamed Steve Harvey's Big Time Challenge), which aired on The WB network from 2003 until 2005.

 Harvey is the host of The Steve Harvey Morning Show, a weekday morning radio program he has hosted since 2000.
-It was originally syndicated through Radio One Inc. from September 2000 until May 2005.
+It was originally syndicated through Radio One, Inc. from September 2000 to May 2005.
 As of 2019, the show is syndicated through the United States.

-He appeared in the 2003 movie The Fighting Temptations alongside Cuba Gooding Jr. and Beyoncé Knowles.
-The same year he played the role of Clarence Johnson in the film Love Don't Cost a Thing.
-In 2004 he had roles in the films Johnson Family Vacation and You Got Served; and, in 2005, he co-starred in the movie Racing Stripes as the voice of Buzz.
+Harvey appeared in the 2003 movie The Fighting Temptations alongside Cuba Gooding Jr. and Beyoncé Knowles.
+The same year, he played the role of Clarence Johnson in the film Love Don't Cost a Thing.
+In 2004, Harvey had roles in the films Johnson Family Vacation and You Got Served; in 2005, he co-starred in the movie Racing Stripes as the voice of Buzz.

 In 2006, Harvey released the stand-up special Steve Harvey: Don't Trip...
 He Ain't Through with Me Yet directed by Leslie Small.
 The special was filmed at MegaFest with Harvey not using profanity during the show.
-Harvey hosted the Disney Dreamers Academy, a teen-focused personal and professional enrichment event that took place January 17–20, 2008, at the Walt Disney World Resort in Lake Buena Vista, Florida.
+He hosted the Disney Dreamers Academy, a teen-focused personal and professional enrichment event that took place January 17–20, 2008, at the Walt Disney World Resort in Lake Buena Vista, Florida.

 Harvey released the book Act Like a Lady, Think Like a Man in 2009.
 The book is about how men think about women and relationships.
 Based on the book, the 2012 film Think Like a Man is an ensemble romantic comedy depicting characters taking advice on dating from the book.
 The hardcover version spent 64 weeks on The New York Times best-seller list, 23 of those weeks at No. 1.